-It is recommended that the responsibility and accountability of the supply chain function of logistics be under the Supply Chain Management Unit to ensure uniform compliance as well as effective delivery, but currently we encounter resource constrains to accommodate the function.
-A proper secured store will first have to be built/identified and equip with the necessary shelves and storage space.
+It was recommended that the responsibility and accountability of the supply chain function of logistics be under the Supply Chain Management Unit to ensure uniform compliance as well as effective delivery, but currently we encounter problems of change management, and some items are budgeted under the various departments, and we cannot procure the items.
+A proper secured store is being set up and will be equipped with the necessary shelves and storage space before December 2023.